 The goal of the Journal Club is to facilitate the study of a major article in an APA scholarly journal and discuss it with other psychiatrists.
 A series of questions following a description of the article will help readers focus on its main points.

-american journal of psychiatry, june 2011
+american journal of psychiatry, june 2013

 Earn CME credits by reading articles in the American Journal of Psychiatry.
 Subscribe to the ajp continuing medical education course program. ajpclinical.com brings you the quick and easy “Clinical Guidance” synopses of new articles published in the journal, optimized for mobile viewing on the go.

 >>MOST VIEWED ARTICLES IN